 , How many legs do I have?

 - Why does extinction occur?
 “Humans have destroyed over half of the Earth’s forests, and the remaining forest habitats are shrinking fast.
-Habitat loss is the biggest threat to wildlife today” (Sheppard Software, Endangered Animals, What’s the problem).
+Since all creatures need space in which to live, find food, and reproduce, habitat loss is the biggest threat to wildlife today,” (Sheppard Software, Endangered Animals, What’s the harm?).
 “Climate change poses a fundamental threat to places, species, and people’s livelihoods,” World Wildlife Fund.

 Water is life’s mater and matrix, mother and medium.
 There is no life without water, Albert Szent-Gyorgyi.

 - What does “Water conservation” mean?
-It “refers to reducing the usage of water and recycling of waste water for different purposes such as agricultural cleaning, manufacturing, and agricultural irrigation” (Wikipedia entry).
+It refers to reducing the usage of water.
+It is also the treatment and recycling of waste water for different purposes such as drinking, cleaning, cooking, agricultural irrigation, etc. It means using our water wisely and caring for it properly.

 - Why is it such a big deal?

 “Water scarcity already affects every continent.
-Around 1.2 billion people, or almost one-fifth of the world’s population, live in areas of physical scarcity, and 500 million people are approaching this situation. […] There is enough fresh water on the planet for six billion people, but it is distributed unevenly and too much of it is wasted” (United Nations ‘Water for Life’ 2005-2015.)
+Around 1.2 billion people, or almost one-fifth of the world’s population, live in areas of physical scarcity, and 500 million people are approaching this situation.
+Another 1.6 billion people, or almost one-quarter of the world’s population, face economic water shortage. […] There is enough freshwater on the planet for seven billion people but it is distributed unevenly and too much of it is wasted, polluted and unsustainably managed,” (United Nations ‘Water for Life’.)

 - How much water do you use?
 Go to The Home Water Works website, or H20 CONSERVE.
-All of these sites estimate how much water is used in your home.
+All of these sites estimate how much water your household uses and compares it to a similar average and a highly efficient home.

 - What can I do about it?

-- Conserving water at home can be as simple as turning the tap off and taking shorter showers.
-You don’t need continuous running water when brushing your teeth, washing the dishes, your hands, etc., Alliance for Water Education.
+- Conserving water at home can be as simple as turning off the tap and taking shorter showers.
+Avoid running the water continuously for brushing your teeth, washing your hands, shaving, etc., Alliance for Water Education.

-- “Be careful about what you throw down your sink or toilet,”
+- “Be careful about what you throw down your sink or toilet.
+Don’t throw paints, oils or other forms of litter down the drain,” Water-pollution.org.uk.

 - Use energy efficient dishwashers, washing machines, and dry clothes on the washing line.
 Wash only full loads of dishes and clothes.

 Be aware, do your own research before rushing into action!
-Donate your time and money to charities that are fast and efficient and do not spend huge amounts of money on fund-raising and staff salaries.
+Donate your time and money to charities that do not spend huge amounts of money on fund-raising and staff salaries.

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek,”Barack Obama.

-Let’s face it, it does not look like the most promising title for a website, does it?
-However, knowing what is going on in the world is of crucial importance, because you belong to the next generation, and you will need to take decisive action in order to survive.
+Let’s face it, it does not look like the most promising title for an article, does it?
+However, it is of crucial importance to know what is going on in the world because you belong to the next generation and you will need to take decisive action in order to survive.

 Firstly, this list is not in order of importance.

 - Let’s start with deforestation.
-This is the removal of trees in places where the land is afterwards converted into non-forest uses, such as, urban development, farmland, etc. It has been estimated that about half of the Earth’s tropical forests have now been cleared.
+It is the removal of a forest or stand of trees where the land is afterwards converted to other nonforest uses, such as urban development, farmland or pasture.
+It has been estimated that about half of the Earth’s tropical forests have now been cleared.

-- Pollution refers to the manmade contamination of the Earth’s environment.
+- Pollution refers to the contamination of the Earth’s environment caused by mankind.
 It includes water (dumping of untreated wastewater and chemical contaminants) and air pollution (industries, motor vehicles), soil contamination, littering, etc.

-- Many scientists agree that up to 20 percent of all living animal populations will disappear by 2028.
-Most extinctions are caused by habitat destruction (logging, mining), pollution, overexploitation (hunting, fishing), and introducing invasive species.
+- Many scientists agree that one-third to one-half of all species could become extinct by 2050.
+Most extinctions are caused by habitat destruction (urbanization, agriculture, logging, mining), pollution, over exploitation (hunting, fishing), and introducing invasive species.

-- According to the United Nations, world population reached 7 billion in 2011.
-Human overpopulation is a very sensitive topic, but it has been associated with global warming, pollution, water scarcity, malnutrition, and overexploitation amongst other problems.
+- According to the United Nations, world population is expected to reach 8 billion in 2023.
+Human overpopulation is a very sensitive topic, but it has been associated with global warming, pollution, water scarcity, malnutrition, and over explotation of natural resources amongst other problems.

-- Global Warming (the rise in temperature of the Earth’s atmosphere and oceans) is, without a doubt, a very serious problem.
-It will probably cause a rise in sea levels, extreme weather, increase food and water shortages, and species extinction.
+- Global Warming (the rise in temperature of the earth’s atmosphere and oceans) is, without a doubt, a very serious problem.
+It will probably cause a rise in sea levels, extreme weather, severe food and water shortages, and species extinction.

 - The Great Depression of 1929 in the United States is used as an example of how quickly an economy can decline.
-Many regard the economic collapse as inevitable because of overpopulation, a demographic crisis with an increasingly aging population that requires social support services, resource shortages, excessive rate of unemployment, unsustainable debt levels (global credit bubble), inadequate economic policies, and peak oil.
+Many regard economic collapse as inevitable due to overpopulation, a demographic crisis with an increasingly aging population that requires social support services, resource shortages, excessive unemployment rate, unsustainable debt levels (the global credit bubble), inadequate economic policies, and peak oil.

-- Censorship is the suppression of ideas and information that certain individuals or governments find objectionable, harmful, inconvenient, or even dangerous.
-Many citizens regard their access to information as a fundamental right, and a force for good.
+- Censorship is the suppression of ideas and information that certain individuals, groups, or government officials find objectionable, harmful, inconvenient, or even dangerous.
+Many citizens regard their access to information as a fundamental right and a force for good.

 - Another big issue is abuse.
 It ruins many people’s lives, and takes many different forms: physical abuse (intending to cause pain or injury), rape, child abuse and neglect (physical or emotional mistreatment of children), school bullying, discrimination, etc.